-- continue to develop and implement a document tracking system to ensure that landlords complete and return all contract documents every year: - 2. implement a process for completion and confirmation of renewal contracts before the end of December, in order to ensure that funds are provided only to properties that have met contractual requirements; and - 3. take steps to ensure that lead exhibits are readily available.
+- 2. implement a process for completion and confirmation of renewal contracts before the end of December, in order to ensure that funds are provided only to properties that have met contractual requirements; and - 3. take steps to ensure that lead exhibits are readily available.
 For example, the Trust Fund should consider requiring program coordinators to document prior lead compliance status by retaining a copy of the original lead exhibit in each subsequent year's updated property file.

-- 1. "We are currently working with Globetrotters in the final phase to develop a customized interface that merges our inspection system, landlord portal, document submission, and payment system.
+- 7. "We are currently working with Globetrotters in the final phase to develop a customized interface that merges our inspection system, landlord portal, document submission, and payment system.
 It will have a landlord dashboard and staff dashboard with detailed reporting.
 It will also allow for real time inspection updates as well.
 The reporting will allow us to produce accurate reports on funding, inspection status, unoccupied units, units with emergency deficiencies, etc. Landlords will be notified in real time if inspections pass or fail so repairs can be made immediately.
 If a landlord is out of compliance the system will not allow for payment to be issued.
-The system will also let landlords know where they are noncompliant so they can remedy. - 2 "Currently, the Trust Fund renewal process includes the following" - In October of each year, property owners are notified that they are in jeopardy of not receiving the next year's Agreement due to non-compliance as of the start of Q4. - Landlords are given an opportunity to comply by November 30th. - Recommendations are made to the Board for renewal and nonrenewal.
+The system will also let landlords know where they are noncompliant so they can remedy. - 2 "Currently, the Trust Fund renewal process includes the following- - In October of each year, property owners are notified that they are in jeopardy of not receiving the next year's Agreement due to noncompliance as of the start of QA. - Landlords are given an opportunity to comply by November 30th. - Recommendations are made to the Board for renewal and nonrenewal.